 - Only one entry will be allowed per entrant

-- The entrant must register online and provide access to Kenyan Wallstreet to their LinkedIn profile for validation
+- The entrant must register online and provide access to their LinkedIn profile for validation by the Kenyan Wallstreet team

-- The entrant must upload their curriculum vitae (resume)
+- The entrant can send their curriculum vitae (resume) to [email protected]

-- The entrant must upload a professional headshot (no passport photo, no selfies) that is of high resolution and JPEG format (1MB maximum file size)
+- The entrant must send a professional headshot (no passport photo, no selfies) that is of high resolution and JPEG format (1MB maximum file size) to [email protected]

 - The entrant must complete the entry form in full, provide supporting documentation and connect with Kenyan Wallstreet’s LinkedIn page ahead of the entry deadline